Harry Harambee's Kenyan Sundowner: Graft-themed Novel Scoops 7th Award

 In the story, Harry is persuaded to join a group of adventurous “voluntourists” by Aldo Barbieri, a slick Italian tour operator.

-Harry doesn’t find the promised thrill with local women in a tourist town on the Indian Ocean.
+Harry doesn’t find the promised thrill with local women in the town.
 However, he meets Esther Mwemba, a demure widow who works as a bookkeeper.
 Although the connection is intense and reciprocal, Harry is concerned when he learns that Esther and Aldo have a past together.

 Also Read: Six of the Most Watched Shows in Kenya on Showmax Were Local – Report